GeoSauer/nextjs-decapcms-template/README.md

 _**IMPORTANT**_ - If you have multiple DecapCMS projects, be sure to swap to the appropriate deployed URL before logging in.

-### Adding/Editing CMS fields
+### Adding/Editing CMS Fields

-The structure of all CMS fields is defined in `public/admin/config.yml` (**Note** - changing the name of the `admin` directory will also change the route to the CMS dashboard, if you wish to do so).
+The structure of all CMS fields is defined in `public/admin/config.yml` (**Note** - changing the name of the `admin` directory will also change the route to the CMS dashboard, just be sure to update any references to the path).
 I've tried to provide some good examples of various structures and have mainly stuck with [file collections](https://decapcms.org/docs/collection-file/), but there's plenty of other examples in the DecapCMS docs.

 _**Tip**_ - To quickly verify your `.yml` syntax and collection structure keep the CMS open locally.

 ### Generating Types

 I've included a script that automatically generates types for all of your CMS data based on the contents of your `config.yml`.
 As soon as you're done setting it up or make any edits, just run `npm run generate:types` and it'll take care of it for you.

-## Thanks for checking this template out!
+## Contributions

 I designed this to be pretty accessible/beginner friendly and I really hope I accomplished that.
-I'm very open to the ideas of contributions but am not quite sure how I want to approach it, so if you've got any feedback please don't hesitate to send me an email at geo.sauer89@gmail.com or connect on [LinkedIn](https://www.linkedin.com/in/geosauer/)
+I'm very open to the ideas of contributions but am not quite sure how I want to approach it, so if you've got any feedback please don't hesitate to send me an email at <geo.sauer89@gmail.com> or connect on [LinkedIn](https://www.linkedin.com/in/geosauer/)